-Vienna is a marvellous city steeped in culture – from beautiful architecture, to enchanting history, to famous artwork.
-There is a lot to see in Vienna but it is possible to see the main sights in just 3 days.
+Vienna is a marvellous city steeped in culture and is perfect for a European city break and long weekend.
+From beautiful architecture, to enchanting history, to famous artwork, there is a lot to see in Vienna but this 3 days in Vienna itinerary aims to show you how you can see all the best bits!

 Your first day will most likely be spent arriving into Vienna, unpacking and checking into your hotel, but that doesn’t mean you can’t also see some sights on your first day!

 Vienna is such an easy city to get around by public transport.
-I’d recommend buying a Wien-Karte travel card at the airport, which gives you 24, 48 or 72 hours worth of transport across buses, trains and the U-Bahn (subway).
+I’d recommend buying the Vienna City Card (Wien-Karte) at the airport, which gives you 24, 48 or 72 hours worth of transport across buses, trains and the U-Bahn (subway).
 It also gives you exclusive discounts off of entry to some of the most popular sights in the city!
 Find out more about the Wien-Karte here.

-Insider Tip: if you’re hoping to catch the City Airport Train from the airport then you’d need to purchase separate tickets as that train isn’t included in the travel pass.
-More on the CAT train here.
-However, you can use your ticket on a regional train to get you from airport to city centre – it just takes a little longer as it has more stops.
+Insider Tip: If you’re hoping to catch the City Airport Train from the airport then you’d need to purchase separate tickets as that train isn’t included in the travel pass.
+Read more about the CAT train here.
+However, you can use your ticket on a regional train to get you from the airport to the city centre; it just takes a little longer as it has more stops.
 We got the regional train and it took about 45 mins to get us from A to B.

 The Cathedral can be photographed and appreciated in less than an hour, so it’s a good place to start off at a relaxing pace.
 When visiting in March 2015, it was free entry into the main part of the Cathedral so that we could take some photos.